Hansan T K

 The high flying industrialist and Congress M.P from Kurushektra supporting Khap Panchat was not surprising.
 For without the tacit support of mainstream political Parties and its leaders, the open activities of such bodies like Khap Panchayat, in effect, challenging the law of the land and our judicial system, could not sustain.
 In a country where social status and economic relations are still deep rooted in feudal values, caste plays an important role even in the political sphere.

 Since most of these caste communities behave under a ‘herd psyche’, it becomes easy for their leaders to goad them en-masse to the political destinations they wish.
 Hence politicians vie to garner the support of the caste leaders.
 In a State like Haryana where ‘Jats’ constitute about 30% of the total population, their support become the main factor in deciding the fate of political parties in elections.
-INLD leader, Om Prakash Chautala plunging in to the situation declaring
+INLD leader, Om Prakash Chautala plun

 support to the Khap panchayats proclaiming its legitimacy was an open act to consolidate and expand his base among the jat community.
 The prolonged silence of the incumbent Chief Minister and the inaction of the State machinery against the perpetrators of the barbaric acts of ‘honour killings’ should also to be viewed in this light.
 Naveen Jindal, well educated and exposed to modern civilizations and cultures may not be accepting the retrograde values the Khap Panchayat trying to uphold.
 But, since he is donning the role of a politician he might be compelled to take the present stand considering the ground realities in his constituency.